songkok/Trion/README.md

 This is a Julia numerical package for calculating the spectrum and wavefunction of exciton and trion in two-dimensional materials.

 ## Tutorial
-This package includes two codes.
-"Trion.jl" is the main program for calculating the exciton/trion boundstate properties.
-"Nonlinearity.jl" is for evaluating the nonlinearity arise from exciton-exction and trion-trion interactions.
+This package includes two codes:
+- "Trion.jl" is the main program for calculating the exciton/trion bound state properties.
+- "Nonlinearity.jl" is for evaluating the nonlinearity arise from exciton-exction and trion-trion interactions.

 ### One exciton/trion boundstate calculation ("Trion.jl")

-To calculate the exciton bound state, we call the main function: 'spectrum' in "Trion.jl" as follow
+To calculate the exciton bound state, we call 'spectrum' in "Trion.jl" as follow
 ```julia
 include("Trion.jl")